-School Attendance, Absenteeism, and Student Success

-This brief highlights the high correlation between attendance, absenteeism, and student outcomes.
-We focus on students whose attendance rates are below 90 percent--students who are sometimes referred to as "chronically absent".
+School Attendance, Absenteeism, and Student Success This brief highlights the high correlation between attendance, absenteeism, and student outcomes.
+We focus on students whose attendance rates are below 90 percent-students who are sometimes referred to as "chronically absent."
 We first examine how chronic absenteeism and student characteristics are correlated.
 We then look at how chronic absenteeism relates to student success as measured by standardized test scores and high school on-time graduation rates.

-We find that, in particular, students who are economically disadvantaged and American Indian/Alaska Native students have higher rates of chronic absenteeism than their peers.
+We find that, in particular, students who are in poverty and American Indian/Alaska Native students have higher rates of chronic absenteeism than their peers.
 Female students have higher rates of chronic absenteeism than male students in later grades.
 Fewer chronically absent students meet state standards on math and reading tests than their peers.
 Chronically absent students have a lower on-time graduation rate than their peers, lagging about 16 percentage points behind.

-Chronic Absenteeism affects about 17 percent of Oregon students shows, the vast majority of chronically absent students have attendance rates between 80 and 90 percent.
+Chronic Absenteeism affects about 17 percent of Oregon students Attendance varies across racial and ethnic About 83 percent of students attend school at least 90 percent of the time, while 17 percent are considered chronically absent.
+As Graph 1 shows, the vast majority of chronically absent students have attendance rates between 80 and 90 percent.